simonemargio/macOS-Setup/README.md

 #### KeePassXC ✅
 Open source and totally offline password manager.
 In my case I use it to save backup codes and important documents that I want to keep separate from 1Password.

-#### ProtonVPN 🔄
-I only use it in rare cases where I can't connect to a website.

 #### Mullvad VPN 🔄
 One of the few VPNs that allow you to use it without having an account.
 Used for a couple of months and has never had any problems.